Earl Campbell: Houston Oilers

-Campbell was the first overall draft pick in the 1978 NFL Draft, selected by the Houston Oilers, who signed him to a six-year, $1.4 million contract.
+Campbell was the first overall draft pick in the 1978 NFL draft, selected by the Houston Oilers, who signed him to a six-year, $1.4 million contract.
 The Oilers obtained the pick from the Tampa Bay Buccaneers by trading tight end Jimmie Giles, their first and second round picks in the 1978 Draft, and their third and fifth round picks in the 1979 Draft.
 "This is a commitment to excellence," said Oilers head coach Bum Phillips.
 "It takes a great running back to have a winning football team and this kid is a great running back."
 After rushing for a league-leading and rookie record 1,450 yards, Campbell was named the Offensive Rookie of the Year by the Sporting News and Associated Press (AP).
 He was also named the AFC Offensive Player of the Year by United Press International (UPI), NFL Offensive Player of the Year by the AP, and the NFL Most Valuable Player (MVP) by the Newspaper Enterprise Association (NEA) and Pro Football Writers of America (PFWA).
 Campbell's emergence contributed to the start of the Luv Ya Blue era in Houston.

-With quarterback Dan Pastorini nursing a mid-season shoulder injury, Campbell carried the Oilers to a five-game winning streak in 1979, which concluded with a 30–24 win over the Dallas Cowboys on Thanksgiving Day, in which he rushed for 195 yards and two touchdowns.
+With quarterback Dan Pastorini nursing a mid-season shoulder injury, Campbell carried the Oilers to a five-game winning streak in 1979, which concluded with a 30–24 victory over the Dallas Cowboys on Thanksgiving Day, in which he rushed for 195 yards and two touchdowns.
 He finished the season with 1,697 rushing yards and 19 touchdowns, leading the league in both categories.
-He also set NFL records with eleven 100-yard rushing games, seven consecutive 100-yard games, and 368 carries.
+Campbell also set NFL records with 11 100-yard rushing games, seven consecutive 100-yard games, and 368 carries.
 He was named NFL MVP by the AP, NEA, and PFWA.
-He also repeated as the AP Offensive Player of the Year, and won the Bert Bell Award as the league's most outstanding player.
+Campbell also repeated as the AP Offensive Player of the Year, and won the Bert Bell Award as the league's most outstanding player.